estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/user-input-field.md

 ---

-## send  button
+#### Send button
-...

-### Send UI override
-In order to override the send view set `ChatUIProvider.chatInputUIProvider.sendCmpUIProvider.overrideFactory` with your view factory.
+In order to override the send view set the `ChatUIProvider.chatInputUIProvider.sendCmpUIProvider.overrideFactory` with your view factory.
-> Custom implementation must implement `InputControlersHandler`
+> Custom implementation must implement the`InputControlersHandler`

 ---

 ## Hint configuration
+##  COMMENT: WHAT ARE HINTS?
+I DID NOT REVIEW THIS SINCE WAS NOT SURE WHAT THIS IS.

 - Hint configuration for AI chats is done on the [bold360ai console]({{'/assets/images/ai-hint-config.png' | relative_url}}).
   > Escalated chats will not effect the AI configured hint.